CTL: Cash Conversion Cycle

 Step 4: Interpret the Results

-- A short CCC (fewer days) means the business converts cash faster—ideal for liquidity.
+- A shorter CCC (fewer days) means the business converts cash faster—ideal for liquidity.

-- A long CCC (more days) suggests cash is tied up in operations, which can lead to financing constraints.
+- A longer CCC (more days) suggests cash is tied up in operations, which can lead to financing constraints.

 - Compare your CCC to industry benchmarks—is it higher or lower than competitors?